 Do a quick release and add in the cut mango pieces.
 Simmer for 2 minutes until the dal comes to a boil.

 One variation for this dal is to add chopped spinach when you add the mangoes, which makes it more nutritious.
-Another variation is to add other fruits such as apple or how about some squash.
+Another variation is to add other fruits, such as apples or squash.

 Try this Mango Dal and let me know how it turned out.
 Leave a comment below.

-- 1 cup Toor dal or Split Pigeon Pea washed
+- 1 cup Split Pigeon Pea (Toor dal), washed

 - 1 tablespoon Ghee or Oil

-- 1/2 tsp Cayenne or Red Chili powder (optional)
+- 1/2 teaspoon Cayenne or Red Chili powder , (optional)